cheyao/AchieveOS/README.md

 This is NOT a linux distro, the contents are all made from zero (except for the asmlib)

+**Changing to RISC-V!
+Behold big changes!**

+See Achieve Core at https://github.com/cheyao/Achieve-Core

 ## Why AchieveOS?

 AchieveOS guarantees __no__ backward capabilities, it only implies with C17 and newer.